Overview

 - Press the button on the controller assigned to bring up the SteamVR menu, and select ‘controller bindings.’

-- Select ‘custom binding,’ then ‘edit this binding,’ and take note of the action assigned to the left controller’s thumbstick, as you will need to assign this action to the Omni One binding later.
+- Take note of the action assigned to the left controller’s thumbstick, as you will need to assign this action to the Omni One binding later.

-- Change the controller from the default option to Omni One.
-You can then either select an Omni One community binding (if one exists) from the Workshop binding list on this screen (it will be below any official or personal bindings), or make your own.
+- You can then either select an Omni One community binding (if one exists) from the Workshop binding list on this screen (it will be below any official or personal bindings), or make your own.

 New Bindings: